-The Siteimprove SEO tool notifies users about pages that are excluded by noindex/nofollow.
+The Siteimprove SEO module notifies users about pages that are excluded by noindex/nofollow.
 This article is intended to explain the difference between noindex and nofollow metatags, when to use them and how these tags affect web indexing and Search Engine Result Pages (SERPs).

 Both noindex and nofollow are a part of the Robot Exclusion Protocol (REP), the standard for controlling how webpages on your site are indexed.
 Let's take a look at some examples of noindex and nofollow and how they control access and indexing of your website by Google and other search engines.